farism/stylegator/docs/src/sections/introduction.md

 # Introduction

 Stylegator is a tool designed to aide in the building of documentation websites.
 Using markdown, users can intuitively author content for any type of project.
+In fact, the documentation for Stylegator was made with Stylegator!

 # Features